LeChatP/RootAsRole/ebpf/README.md

 * Get and read stack trace in kernelside to filter capable() calls by fork() which are non-pertinent for user.
 This enhancement will ignore CAP_SYS_ADMIN and CAP_SYS_RESOURCES capable() calls for each process.
 But program must still write entry to map, useful to retrieve the process tree.
 Note : it seems impossible, see https://www.kernel.org/doc/html/latest/bpf/bpf_design_QA.html#q-can-bpf-programs-access-stack-pointer but needs confirm.
 I've read in a commit (I dont resolve him) that bpf_get_stack permits to read stack.

+* The algorithm of retrieving for child process has somes exception by example with sshd ran into sr. ```capable -c "sr -c /usr/sbin/sshd"```.
+To enhance the filtering system, the solution is to jail the running process into a namespace.
+You can obtain namespace id into the task_struct apperently.
+Need to be verified but it is possible.

 * Make this tool testable.
 Tests are created but not functionning.

 ## References